MilosIl/doggo_favorite/README.md

 Plan for improvement:
  1. Getting all searches saved, so you don't have to look at same breeds
- 2. Scroll view, when you select input fielnd that will show scroll option about all breeds
+ 2. Scroll view, when you select input field that will show scroll option about all breeds
  3. Re-renders